 Zirconia implants are root form implants, so they are in this category.

-The subperiosteal implant is used in cases where the individual has lost a lot of the bone due to the extraction of the teeth, and does not have enough to place a blade or a cylinder.
+The subperiosteal implant is used in cases where the individual has lost a lot of the bone due to the extraction of the teeth, and does not have enough to an implant in the bone.
 It is almost always done in the lower jaw.
-The incision exposes a large area of bone and an impression is taken of the exposed bone (a technique involving a CAT-scan and computerized fabrication of a model of the jaw may be used if the patient want to avoid the bone impression surgery).
-The implant is made in the laboratory, and it consists of a metal framework that is placed nder the gums on top of the bone during a second surgery approximately one month after the first one.
+A CAT-scan and computerized fabrication of a model of the jaw is used to fabricate a customized implant in the laboratory.
+It consists of a metal framework that is surgically placed under the gums on top of the bone.
 This implant is used to support a lower denture.

 How are implants used?